HBS-Urosystem/urosystem.kit2/cms/blocks/products/hero_urodapter.en.md

       # UroDapter®

-      ### A urological syringe adapter which completely replaces catheter: it enables painless and complication-free bladder instillation
+      ### A urological syringe adapter which completely replaces the catheter: it enables painless and complication-free bladder instillation
 ---